RWTH-EBC/OSIGBApp/README.md

 ## Documentation:
 - The user Manual "how to operate the gateways" can be found [here](Documentation/manual.pdf).
 - For using the software, [ESP-IDF](https://github.com/espressif/esp-idf) is needed.
-We also recommend to use [VScode](https://code.visualstudio.com/) with the ESP-idf extension for programming.
+We also recommend to use [VScode](https://code.visualstudio.com/) with the ESP-IDF extension for programming.
-- Furthermore, Tips for using the Menuconfig with this software can be found in the Wiki of the repository.
+- Furthermore, tips for using the Menuconfig with this software can be found in the Wiki of the repository.
 - All functions in the code are commented and a documentation is generated with [Doxygen](https://github.com/doxygen/doxygen).
-The result can be found in the DOC folder.
+The result can be found in the [DOC folder](https://github.com/RWTH-EBC/OSIGBApp/tree/main/Firmware/doc).
 You have to clone the repository and open doc/doxygen/html/index.html to view the complete documentation.

 - Documentation on how to build the Aio Configurator webpage can be found here: [AIO Configurator](Firmware/doc/aio_configurator.md)
   - The IoT-AIO Configurator is a web page that uses HTML forms to configure the IoT Wireless Adapter.